-6.7 Adverse impacts on relations between Serbia and the EU
+6.7.
+Adverse impacts on relations between Serbia and the EU

 The EU's attempt to solve the mineral supply crisis through cheap, unsustainable mining in Serbia is questionable.
-The outline of the existing plan is to export the environmental hazards that accompany mining from the EU to Serbia, to the detriment of the citizens of Serbia, and to pay for it with political support from autocratic Serbian authorities.
-Public resistance to projects where narrow interest groups make profits at the expense of the environment is gradually growing, and therefore, the outlined plan may soon call into question the security of mineral supplies.
-Experiences from Papua New Guinea and Congo show that public resistance can be suppressed by the armed forces of an authoritarian government, but only in the short term.
+Outline of the existing plan is to export the environmental hazards that accompany mining from EU to Serbia, to the detriment of the citizens of Serbia, and to pay for it with political support for questionable local Serbian authorities.
+Public resistance to projects where narrow interest groups make profits at the expense of the environment in Serbia is gradually growing, and therefore the outlined plan may soon call into question the security of mineral supplies.
+Experiences from Papua New Guinea and Congo show that public resistance can be suppressed by armed force of an authoritarian government, but only in the short term.
 On the other hand, public unrest in Serbia and the EU's concern for the supply of minerals, as well as the EU's visible lack of concern for the environment and the health of citizens in Serbia, create the preconditions for the influence of non-European influential states and interest groups.
 In the long term, the described situation sharply conflicts with the interests of Serbia and the interests of the EU.
-The planned lithium mining in Serbia could threaten not only the ecosystem but also the stability of the EU itself.
-Controversial mining projects are fueling, among other things, a loss of confidence in the future of the EU, which is already taking political form in Hungary, Slovakia, and elsewhere, followed by a regression into local nationalisms.
-Even the Union's biggest supporters are dismayed that EU taxpayers' money could be used to fund a company whose largest shareholder is a Chinese company, to help it extract minerals cheaply on European soil, with devastating effects on the environment, while at the same time providing strong EU political support to local undemocratic authoritarian governments.
-The EU's support for autocratic governments for the sake of cheap mining has fundamentally shaken the trust in the EU as the umbrella protector of the environment and democracy.
-Such support provides a rationale for extra-European narratives depicting a weak, divided, and manipulated Europe that compromises its fundamental values.
-This could lead to the marginalization of the entire continent, leaving peripheral areas at the mercy of Russia, China, and other non-European powers.

-7 Discussion and recommendations
+7. Discussion and recommendations

-Efforts to suppress global warming, to curb the use of fossil fuels, to reach zero net CO_2 emissions and to achieve climate neutrality, have been based on devices such as batteries, electric cars, solar power plants, wind farms, and grid energy storage.
-Manufacturing the above-mentioned devices requires very large quantities of critical minerals, which are scarcely present in the lithosphere.
+Efforts to suppress global warming, to curb the use of fossil fuels, to reach zero net CO2 emissions and to achieve climate neutrality, has been based on devices such as batteries, electric cars, solar power plants, wind farms and grid energy storage.
+Manufacturing the above-mentioned devices requires very large quantities of critical minerals, which are scarcely present in the earth's crust.
 Their extraction requires considerable amounts of energy and fossil fuels.
 Recycling is often problematic, while cheap mining and processing pose considerable risks to the environment and the living world, particularly in countries sacrificed to become suppliers of raw materials.
-The current Green Agenda would require quantities of rare earths, graphite, silver, and cobalt exceeding their annual production by 38, 61, 40 and 81 times, respectively.
-The required quantities of silver and cobalt are 1,724 and 1,711 times greater than the corresponding estimated global reserves.
+The current Green Agenda would require quantities of rare earths, graphite, silver and cobalt exceeding their annual production by 38, 61, 40 and times, respectively.
+The required quantities of silver and cobalt are 1,724 and 1,711 times greater than the corresponding global reserves.
 The above arguments do not support the sustainability of the plans, primarily because the necessary devices and systems cannot be produced in the required quantities.
+In the long term, the development and design of massproduced devices and systems should be directed towards using minerals that are present in the earth's crust at more than 0.1%, including silicon, aluminum, iron, calcium, magnesium, sodium, potassium, titanium, manganese, and phosphorus.
+Until then, it is important to keep in mind that the devices we currently use are not renewable due to the lack of minerals.
+They should therefore be designed to facilitate energy-efficient recycling, in order to reduce the extraction and processing of critical minerals.